edgaryp/table-to-chart-scrapper/README.md

 ## What's next

-1. Extend the logic to cover complex tables.2.
-Provide a UI for receiving URLs from the user.
+1. Extend the logic to cover complex tables.
+2. Provide a UI for receiving URLs from the user.